graille/personal_blog/content/posts/Digital Telecommunications/Doppler Effect/doppler_effect_2.md

 \end{aligned}
 $$

-This function has an inverse, in these conditions, we can express the inverse has an analytic function:
+This function has an inverse, under these conditions, we can express the inverse has an analytic function:

 $$
 \begin{aligned}